Hhankyangg/cs61b-sp18/My-Notes/DataStructure.md

 - `isConnected` (and `find`): Requires root finding (worst case $\log N$ time).

 **Weighted quick union with path compression.** When `find` is called, every node along the way is made to point at the root.
 Results in nearly flat trees.
 Making $M$ calls to union and find with $N$ objects results in no more than $O (M \log ^∗ N)$ array accesses, not counting the creation of the arrays.
 For any reasonable values of $N$ in this universe that we inhabit, $\log ^∗ N$ is at most 5.
 It is possible to derive an even tighter bound, mentioned briefly in class (known as the [Ackerman function](https://en.wikipedia.org/wiki/Ackermann_function)).

+## Binary Search Trees

+### Normal Binary Search Trees (BSTs)

+**Binary Trees**: in addition to the above requirements, also hold the binary property constraint.
+That is, each node has either 0, 1, or 2 children.

+**Binary Search Trees**: in addition to all of the above requirements, also hold the property that For every node X in the tree:

+- Every key in the left subtree is less than X’s key.
+- Every key in the right subtree is greater than X’s key.

+#### BSTs Operations

+- **Search**
+- **Insert** always insert at a leaf node
+- **Delete**
+  - *has no children*
+    delete the pointer
+  - *has 1 child*
+    reassign the parent's child pointer to the node's child and the node will eventually be garbage collected.
+  - *has 2 children*
+    take the right-most node in the left subtree or the left-most node in the right subtree.
+Then, replace the deleted node with either one you found and then remove the old one. (the old one must have no or 1 child)
+#### BSTs as Sets and Maps
+- We can use a BST to implement the `Set` ADT.
+If we use a BST, we can decrease the runtime of `contains` to $\log N$ because of the BST property which enables us to use binary search!
+- We can also make a binary tree into a map by having each BST node hold `(key,value)` pairs instead of singular values.
+We will compare each element's key in order to determine where to place it within our tree.

+### Balanced BSTs

+#### AVL Trees

+#### B-Trees

+#### Red-Black Trees